 Here is an exhaustive list of all the bodies systems that are not affected by a lack of sleep:

-Sleep is one of the most critically important processes with respect to health, longevity and a long healthspan.
+Sleep is one of the most critically important processes with respect to your health, longevity and a long healthspan.

 Why is sleep so important with respect to COVID-19?